 In 1995, Fiore registered the Saint George Educational Trust.1

-In 1997, due to an amnesty, Roberto Fiore and Massimo Morsello could return to Italy, and went out the far-right Forza Nuova party.
-Forza Nuova, founded in September 1997, has repeatedly been criticized for its radical positions and for acts of violence amongst its adherents.
+The far-right Forza Nuova ("New Force") party was founded on September 29, 1997, at a meeting in Cave, in the province of Lazio, organized by Francesco Pallottino, leader of a Nazi rock group.
+The founders Fiore and Morsello were still fugitives in London and did not return until 1999.
+Forza Nuova has repeatedly been criticized for its radical positions and for acts of violence amongst its adherents.
 It was also the protagonist of political campaigns opposed to same-sex marriage and immigration to Italy.

 In 2000 Fiore published together with Gabriele Adinolfi Noi Terza Posizione ("Our Third Position"), and thus was reviving their common Terza Posizione project of the mid-1970s.